 Ask a COVID-19 Question

-- The Department of State has issued a Global Level 4 Health Advisory advising U.S. citizens abroad who wish to return to do so immediately or be prepared to sustain themselves for an indefinite period overseas due to the global impact of COVID-19.
+- The Department of State has issued a Travel Advisory Level 3 for Greece advising U.S. citizens to reconsider travel to Greece due to COVID-19.

 - Greek authorities have confirmed COVID-19 within its borders.
-As of July 6, Greece reports approximately 3,500 cases.
+As of September 16, 2020, Greece reports 14,041 cases according to National Public Health Organization (https://eody.gov.gr/).

 Entry and Exit Requirements: